 - iab-Support (IE type: "true") Indicated in SIB1 message.
 In case of multiple PLMNs indicated in SIB1, this field is specified per PLMN.
 This field indicates if the cell is barred for IAB node or the cell does not support IAB node, or both.
 When this field is absent, the IAB node shall treat this cell as if cell status is barred.

 - cellBarred-NTN (IE type: "barred" or "not barred") This field indicates if the cell is barred for connectivity to EPC via NTN.
-This field is ignored if the UE does not support NTN connectivity.
+This field is ignored if the UE does not support NTN connectivity.This field is ignored by the UE supporting store and forward operation for NTN while sf-OperationMode is included in SIB1-BR or SIB1-NB.

+- sf-OperationMode (IE type: “barred” or “not barred”) Presence of this field indicates that the cell is operating in store and forward mode.
+This field indicates if the cell is barred for the UE capable of store and forward operation.
+This field is ignored if the UE does not support store and forward operation.

 The following description for handling of barred and reserved cells is per CN type.
 If the UE supports more than one CN type, the UE shall only exclude a cell as candidate for selection/reselection if it is excluded for both CN types.